jerm014/atlas-low_level_programming/pointers_arrays_strings/README.md

 * The prototypes of all your functions and the prototype of the function \_putchar should be included in your header file called main.h
 * Don't forget to push your header file

+# C - Even more pointers, arrays and strings (2157)

 ![Yo Dawg I Heard You Like Pointers](http://www.quickmeme.com/img/58/58fe6b229144b7fe5ebe88afe9ff5cabe2dd0863e1e79b2d02b4103c30b465dd.jpg)